-As a rule, you can swim in the sea from the beginning of May to mid-October.
+As a rule, you can swim in the Mediterranean Sea from the beginning of May to mid-October.

-The days are cloudless and sunny, but temperatures can soar, making touring during the day uncomfortable, especially in Pompeii and Herculaneum.
-During these months, opt to spend the hottest hours of the afternoon relaxing on the beach or poolside and tour in the cooler morning or evening hours.
+The days are cloudless and sunny in this part of Italy but average temperatures can soar in the summer months, making touring during the day uncomfortable, especially in Pompeii and Herculaneum.
+During these months, opt to spend the hottest hours of the afternoon relaxing at a beach club or poolside and tour in the cooler morning or evening hours.
 Shops, bars, and restaurants stay open until late into the night, and hotel prices peak during the summer season.

 The weather is usually mild with temperatures that do not drop too low until the end of December, though there can be stretches of rain and the days are much shorter.
 The month of October is still high season for tourism, but by mid-November the crowds have dispersed and the holiday lights have been hung in the center of town.
 There is a busy holiday calendar in December, with an increasing number of events each year to keep visitors busy during the Christmas and New Year celebrations!

 Many locals who work in travel and tourism in Sorrento take their own holiday after Christmas, and the town takes advantage of the smaller crowds to repair roads and other public works.
 Many businesses close, but there are always shops, cafès, and restaurants that remain open for the visitors who choose this quiet season to explore the coast of Campania.
 Days can be cold and wet, but February already brings pleasantly sunny days and by March, spring is in the air.
 This is the perfect time for a budget trip, as there are always low season special rates for accommodations.